iplass/package-iplass/README.md

 #### prepare for booting
 Place the service-config file: 'iplass-service-config.xml' to the hosting mount directory.
-If there does not exist such a service-config file, then the "installer booting" should be choosen.
+If there does not exist such a service-config file, then the "installer booting" should be chosen.

 ※If the user want to rename the service-config file other than  "iplass-service-config.xml", then it is necessary to specify it by Java's system property 'mtp.config'.
 Example: if the service-config file is renamed to `my-service-config.xml` and is placed at `IPLASS_HOME/conf`.